brr-dev/contentful/README.md

-# @brr-dev/typescript-package-template
+# @brr-dev/contentful

-A template repo for bundling TypeScript packages.
+An API controller for the Contentful Delivery CMS.